DimiKog/proof-of-escape/guides/info-for-sepolia-faucets.md

     - Follow the prompts to request ETH.
 - **Amount & Frequency:** Similar to Alchemy, the amount and frequency are usually limited.

-### 3. Paradigm Faucet

-- **Access:** Check out the [Paradigm Faucet](https://faucet.paradigm.xyz/).
-- **Method:**
-    - This faucet might require you to tweet a message with your wallet address to verify you're a real user.
-    - After tweeting, you'll usually paste the tweet URL into the faucet to receive ETH.
-- **Amount & Frequency:** Varies, so check the faucet's instructions.

 ### General Tips for Web2 Faucets:

 - **Wallet Required:** You'll need a Web3 wallet like MetaMask to receive the test ETH.
 Ensure your wallet is connected to the Sepolia test network.